 - Punitive damages

 Special compensatory damages are the simplest to understand.
 These damages refer to everything that has a set financial value.
 So if your medical bills came to $1,000, then you suffered $1,000 in special compensatory damages.
 These damages can include destruction of property, medical bills, lost wages, and every other financial cost you suffered as a direct result of the accident.

 General compensatory damages cover everything that does not have an objective value.
 So, for example, if you lost the ability to walk from an accident, the court would have to determine how much the loss of ability is worth.
 This makes it a general compensatory damage.
 The most common type of damage in this category is “pain and suffering.”

 The third kind of damages are very rare for car accident or personal injury lawsuits.
 Punitive damages are assigned strictly to punish the defendant and not to reward the plaintiff.
 This usually only happens if the defendant was acting maliciously or especially irresponsibly.
 For example, if someone was driving drunk, they may be assigned punitive damages as punishment.

 Now that you know the kinds of things that you can be compensated for, you can get a better idea of how much you should expect to receive from the suit.
-A Central Phoenix, Arizona car accident lawyer, like one from Kamper Estrada, LLP, can help you evaluate your losses more accurately.
+A Central Phoenix, Arizona car accident lawyer, like one from Kamper Estrada, PLLC, can help you evaluate your losses more accurately.